Search results for:

-While DaisyBill strives to provide you with the most up-to-date and useful information, claims administrators are always changing things.
-The patterns we currently display represent the most common patterns but may not encompass very old, brand new, or rare patterns.
+While DaisyBill strives to provide you with the most up-to-date and useful information, claims administrators regularly change things.
+The patterns we currently display represent the most common patterns, but may not encompass very old, brand new, or rare patterns.
 If you see an unfamiliar pattern and confirm it with the claims administrator, chat us in the Help Center!

 What if I want to submit a bill with more than one claim number?